kuleshov-group/setdlms/README.md

 conda activate dllm-dev
 ```

-The conda file installs Python, pip, the CUDA compiler used for local extension builds,
+The conda file installs Python, pip, the pinned dependencies in
-the exact pip lock in [`requirements-lock.txt`](requirements-lock.txt), and this package
+[`requirements-lock.txt`](requirements-lock.txt), and this package in editable mode.
-in editable mode.
 To validate a fresh environment, run:

 ```bash
 python -m pip check